vimenon99/vimenon99/README.md

 #  About Me

 My name is Vinay.
 Recenetly completed my Masters in Cybersecurity and have a Bachelors degree in Computer Science and Engineering.
 Although there was some lack of passion from my side at the time of my education, I have come to the conclusion that you can't be really driven about something you don't really understand.
 I fell in love with computers, the moment I started reading and studying about Security.
-This Repo is the result of me; working from ground up and proving myself to be a significant contributer to the community.
+This Repo will be a proof of me; working from ground up and proving to be a significant contributer to the community.

-This is my space to explore curiosity with systems and security.
+A humble space to explore curiosity with Systems and Security.

 ##  Blogs